 15,599 Bras & 1,997 Panties

 SERVING OUR UNDERPRIVILEGED PEOPLE

-S.O.U.P is a volunteer run soup kitchen in Linden and in Greymont, serving healthy and tasty meals for people in need.
-We host a kitchen each week that is dedicated to feeding the homeless community of approximately 80-130 people.
+S.O.U.P is a volunteer run soup kitchen in Linden, Greymont and surrounding areas.
+Serving healthy and tasty meals for people in need.
+We host a kitchen each week that is dedicated to feeding the homeless community and working class disadvantaged of approximately 80-130 people.
 A stew, bread and a fruit is provided.
 On occasion we hand out blankets, soaps, socks and muffins.

 S.O.U.P also provides grocery hampers to individuals and families that are struggling to make ends meet.
 The hampers are made up of non-perishable foods that are received from our generous donors, usually a spill over from the feeding scheme.
 The food bank stock varies, and more often very limited.
 Due to this only a few people can be assisted each month – families are then placed on a waiting list.

 Our aim is to supply women who have suffered from rape, a sexual offence or trauma (or any form of abuse) with the essentials to clean themselves up after the reporting and examination process at the police stations.

 The Dignity Bags comprise of items to help the victim regain some dignity after the assault.
 The handbags contain toiletry basics such as a new pair of panties, toothpase and toothbrush, unscented soap and face cloth, lightweigh blanket, pretty scarf and a notepad and pen, to mention a few.